It is against the law to drive under the influence of illegal drugs, or if you have certain drugs above a specified

 The penalties for drug driving are the same as for drink driving.
 If you are convicted you will receive:

 The consequences of a drug drive conviction are far reaching and can include:

-Taking drugs will impair driving skills.
-Driving whilst under the influence of drugs is extremely dangerous and can affect driving in numerous ways.
+Driving under the influence of drugs is extremely dangerous and can affect driving skills in a number of ways.